Vision-based DRL Autonomous Driving Agent with Sim2Real Transfer: Experiments and results

 To train multi-task agents for autonomous driving, we need to create a leader-follower pair.
 Therefore, we use the Ornstein-Uhlenbeck process to generate random leader trajectories \cite{uhlenbeck1930theory}, which helps the agent learn to follow a variety of driving patterns and improves their ability to generalize to new situations.
 Fig. \ref{fig:leader_speed} shows an example leader velocity trajectory generated using the Ornstein-Uhlenbeck (OU) process.
 Before each episode of the training process, random velocity trajectories will be generated and control the leading robot to run with the desired velocity.
 For steering angle control, the leader uses the proportional–derivative (PD) controller baseline provided by Gym-Duckietown \cite{gym_duckietown}.
 Therefore, the leader can perform lane keeping behavior with desired random velocity.
 The DRL agent must effectively follow the leading vehicle by maintaining a safe distance and suitable velocity, all while executing proper lane keeping behavior.
 The initial bumper-to-bumper gap between two vehicles is set randomly in the range [\SI{0}{m}, \SI{2.0}{m}].

-The training process utilizes an NVIDIA GeForce RTX 3080 GPU and typically requires approximately seven hours to complete one million steps of interaction with the simulated environment.
-The training is initiated with ten varying seeds and executed for one million timesteps on multiple occasions.
-Fig. \ref{fig:reward} depicts the successful convergence of the PPO agent during the training process, leading to a stable and consistent performance at the end of the training.
+The training process utilizes an NVIDIA GeForce RTX 3080 GPU and typically requires approximately seven hours to complete one million steps of interaction with the running frequency of 40 Hz in the simulated environment.
+The training is initiated with ten varying seeds and executed for one million timesteps on multiple occasions with the hyperparameters in Table \ref{tab:ppo_parameter}.
+The successful convergence of the PPO agent during the training process is depicted in Fig. \ref{fig:reward}, leading to a stable and consistent performance at the end of the training.